Mac10goesBRRRT/Mac10goesBRRRT/README.md

 - 👋 Hi, I’m @Mac10goesBRRRT
-- 👀 I’m interested in 3D printing
-- 🌱 I’m currently learning klipper/python
+- 🌱 Learning klipper/c/rust
-- 💞️ I’m looking to collaborate on Voron
+- 💞️ Voron
-- 📫 How to reach me Voron Discord

 <!---
 Mac10goesBRRRT/Mac10goesBRRRT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.